This article first published in the Financial Times in April 2018.

 In the end the whole plan changed because of Mr Zuma’s resignation.
 By March, though, the Grand Parade United Traders Association and its member stallholders knew about their legal rights, and, by showing that the council had not followed “due process”, had the clearance halted.

-You may think of the “gig economy” as a new phenomenon, a byproduct of technology.
+You may think of the “gig economy” as a new phenomenon, a by-product of technology.
 In fact, it covers most workers globally.
-Wiego, a UK-based charity, co-founded two decades ago by a Harvard academic, supports organisations of informal workers such as those on Grand Parade, and has long published statistics and peer-reviewed papers about “informal work”.
+Wiego (Women in Informal Employment, Gathering & Organising), a UK-based charity, co-founded two decades ago by a Harvard academic, supports organisations of informal workers such as those on Grand Parade, and has long published statistics and peer-reviewed papers about “informal work”.
 Based on its work with the International Labour Organization, Wiego estimated that the informal economy accounts for over 60 per cent of the labour force globally, nearly 70 per cent in less-developed countries.
+As Wiego’s name implies, it’s mainly women.
 The Self-Employed Women’s Association in India alone has more than 2m members.
 “Officials are often visibly shocked by the size and contribution of these workers,” says Caroline Skinner, who works with both Wiego and the African Centre for Cities at the University of Cape Town.

 As the UK government this week announced an overhaul of foreign aid to concentrate on poorer parts of Africa and Asia, there are good reasons for a closer examination of this segment of the economy.